ryanmmhmm/Croudfunder/README.md

 - Project Page updates once a user submits a pledge (AJAX)
 - Write a comment on a project that I have backed (AJAX)
 - Contribute to a project multiple times
-- Recieve an Award based on how much I pledge
+- Pledge for a Reward based on options that the Owner provides
 - When viewing a project it should be clear if I have already backed the project previously